telerik/blazor-docs/components/listbox/toolbar.md

 ## Custom Tools

 In addition to built-in tools, the ListBox also supports custom tools.
 Use the `<ListBoxToolBarCustomTool>` tag, which is a standard Blazor `RenderFragment`.
-See the example below.
+See the example under [Toolbar Configuration](#toolbar-configuration).

 ## Toolbar Configuration